gut-puncture/Semantic-Gravity-RP/execution-plan.md

 4.4 Unit tests (must run before anything else):
 - "space" does not match "spacetime".
 - "space." and "space," are detected.
+- "space" does not match "space2".
+- "space" matches "space-time".
 - " Space" detected.
 - Multi-token split mapping (use tokenizer on a word known to split).
 - All tests must pass or halt.